hirseboy/SimQuality-Dashboard/README.md

 All needed libs to run the Dashboard on a local machine are registered inside the _requirements.txt_ and can be installed via pip (https://pypi.org/project/pip/) using the following command (start console inside the project directory):

 `pip install requirements.txt`

+**How to generate a requirements.txt file automatically for a python server?**

+To do so you can directly use pipenv with the following command (Python 3):

+`pip3 freeze > requirements1.txt`